Urban Gardening 101

 If you are hesitant in drilling holes to secure pots unto your walls, you can hang baskets over your fence or a post, and you can even hook the baskets to your ceiling.
-Just as with a wall garden keep your plant baskets from getting too heavy.
+Just as with a walled garden keep your plant baskets from getting too heavy.

 It is vital to determine where you will situate your garden before you set it.
 If you do it right the first time, you will not have to relocate it.
 Here are some of the things you must consider:

 Ordinarily, plants need between six to eight hours of sunlight every day.
 It is best to find the spot where sunlight will be available for that amount of time.
 If the area that you have for plants does not get that amount of sunlight, look for plants that require little to no sunlight.
 Thyme and lemon balm are two plants that do not need lots of sunshine.
 For shady areas, ferns, amaryllis bulbs, lucky bamboo, and peace lily grow wonderfully.

 If plants are located in windy areas, they can easily get dried out very quickly.
 If you are living in a windy area, you might want to position your plants where the larger plants provide shelter to the smaller ones.
 Plus, when their pots are placed together, humidity is increased and chances for the plants thriving is much higher.